 What you’ll study

-In third-year you’ll study a combination of core and optional classes to develop the knowledge gained in Years 1 and 2 with a view to studying Honours.
+In Year 3, you’ll study a combination of core and optional classes to develop the knowledge gained in Years 1 and 2 with a view to studying Honours.

 Final-year students study core classes as well as a selection of optional classes, which complement the macroeconomics and microeconomics studied in previous years.
 You also undertake a dissertation that requires substantial independent research.